KumarLabJax/JABS-device-client/README.md

 been installed in /opt/ffmpeg-n4.0.
 If this is not the case, edit `FFMPEG_DIR` to point to the correct location.

-The final dependency is on libsystemd-dev, which can be installed with `sudo apt install libsystemd-dev` on Ubuntu.
+The final dependency is libsystemd-dev, which can be installed with `sudo apt install libsystemd-dev` on Ubuntu.

 #### Make